 Group Works is a collaborative and dynamic project, and we encourage you to help enhance its content by sending us comments and reviews, telling us about new uses of the deck you've discovered, posting new method maps you've developed, or adding to the descriptions and examples of the use of specific patterns.
 To do any of these things you will first have to (if you haven't already), register as a community member and sign in.

-If you would like to add to the descriptions and examples of specific patterns, here is what you do (you might want to compose the material you wish to add in your own text editor first, so you can then just copy and paste onto the pattern pages):
+TO ADD TO EXISTING PATTERNS, here is what you do (you might want to compose the material you wish to add in your own text editor first, so you can then just copy and paste onto the pattern pages):

 - Go to the Patterns by Category or Patterns by Name page (under "The Patterns" menu), and select the specific pattern you wish to edit or add to.

 - Click on the 'Edit' tab near the top of the page.
 A set of four WYSIWYG edit boxes will open up allowing you to add new material to various fields on the page.

 - Note that you cannot change any of the following fields: the pattern Title, Image, Heart, Category or Related Patterns.
 You can add to any or all of the Descriptions, Examples, Resources and Other fields.

 - In the 'Descriptions' field, please identify (by creating or adding to existing subheadings) the type of Description information you are adding:

 - Context: What is outside of this pattern that is relevant to it?
 Under what recurring circumstances might we apply it — the “if” for which this pattern is the “then.”
 What forces and constraints are worked in this pattern to produce the desired outcome?

 - Instructions: How does one use this pattern?
 Guidance designing or practicing this element in a group conversation.
 What users should know about it.